aj0strow/ajostrow.me/db/articles/rendering-tweets.md

     extractEntitiesWithIndices(text, {extractUrlsWithoutProtocol: false});
 ```

-To fix it the autolinking need be done in more steps.
+To fix autolinking can be done in two steps.

 ```javascript
 function autolink (text) {